-What do these health codes look like?
+What do receipt health codes look like?

 Other stores, such as Walgreens, make it a little easier by putting a unique FSA/HSA total on the bottom of the receipt in addition to marking each individual item with its own code.

-Why should I care about these codes?
+Why should I care about health codes?

 Paying attention to these health codes is especially important for employees with an HRA.
 That’s because to get reimbursed through an HRA, you need to submit a receipt showing that what you’re requesting for reimbursement is an eligible product.